Abandonment and Desertion in Divorce: Legal Consequences and Rights

 By , Legal Editor

-Divorce is stressful and difficult for most people, but it's especially devastating if you feel like you've been abandoned without discussion or at least warning.
-Whether you're dealing with walkaway wife syndrome or a disappearing husband, you probably have a lot of questions—including how one spouse's desertion will affect the divorce proceedings and when abandonment is a crime.
+Divorce is stressful and difficult for most people, but it’s especially devastating if you feel like you’ve been abandoned without discussion or at least warning.
+Whether you’re dealing with walkaway wife syndrome or a disappearing husband, you probably have a lot of questions—including how one spouse’s desertion will affect the divorce proceedings and when abandonment might even be a crime.

-Abandonment or Desertion as a Ground for Divorce
+How Abandonment Serves as a Fault-Based Ground for Divorce

-In order to get a divorce, you need a legally accepted reason (ground).
+To get a divorce, you need a legally accepted reason (or "ground").
 In the past, you had to prove that your spouse was to blame for the end of your marriage through some kind of misconduct.
-Now, however, all U.S. states allow you to file for a no-fault divorce, typically based on a ground like "irreconcilable differences" or the "irretrievable breakdown of the marriage."
+Now, however, all U.S. states allow you to file for a no-fault divorce, typically based on a ground like “irreconcilable differences” or the “irretrievable breakdown of the marriage.”

 Still, about half of the states allow you the option of filing for a fault divorce based on abandonment or desertion.
 As a general rule in these states, you may get a divorce on this ground if your spouse has unilaterally left the family home without justification and refuses to come back.
 Abandonment isn’t the same thing as a separation—when spouses decide to live apart as a trial, in anticipation of divorce, or instead of divorce.